26 February 2025

 Most of the city’s ancient architecture was lost during the city’s transformation from dusty desert town to global city.
 However, you’ll find several important archaeological sites in the city.
 They include the five gates from the old city wall, the Turaif District, four historic palaces, and Masmuk Fortress.

-The Kingdom of Saudi Arabia is a place like no other, so use the following travel tips when visiting Riyadh to make your stay that much more pleasant.
+The Kingdom of Saudi Arabia is a place like no other, so use the following travel tips when visiting Saudi Arabia, Riyadh to make your stay that much more pleasant.

 Remember specific aspects of behaviour: Saudi Arabia still is a conservative country, so keep various aspects of behaviour in mind when visiting.
 Avoid displaying affection in public – even married couples shouldn’t hold hands, embrace, or kiss.
 Don’t wear clothing with bright colours or that has a provocative fit or design in public, as locals may interpret it negatively, even if that’s not your intention.